findkim/terraform-consul-consul-nia/modules/panos-ngfw/README.md

-# Consul NIA: PAN-OS Module
+# Consul NIA: PAN-OS NGFW Module

-Terraform module manages a PAN-OS firewall security policy rule for Consul services.
+Terraform module manages a PAN-OS Next Generation Firewall security policy rule for Consul services.
 It creates a security policy on a dynamic address group that is filtered by address objects with the `consul-nia` tag.

 The module creates the following resources:
 * Application object representing Consul NIA